Hitting the water hurt.

 “You should cut through it,” Roman said.
 “You’ll get back to Orean faster, and you won’t have to take any Unity roads.”

-“No, but we’ll have to cut through Lyryma,” Kieran said.
+“No, but we’ll have to cut through Lyryma.
+Isn’t that worse?”
+Kieran said.
 Lyryma Forest, the tangle of wood south of Gallontea, was avoided by anyone not born into its secrets— particularly orinians, whose city fell just outside Lyryma’s borders.
+They had so many stories about the forest that no orinian with any sense would get near it.

 Íde bit her lip.
 “The extra time would be wonderful, but we’d never survive—,”